 Here is a list of some of the retirement perks in Panama:

-- 50% off entertainment anywhere in the country (movies, theaters, concerts, sporting events)
+- 50% off entertainment anywhere in the country (movies, theatres, concerts, sporting events)

 - 30% off bus, boat, and train fares